Loyness/EnhancedDynamics/README.md

 ## Configuration Options

 ### FOV Transitions
-When enabled, this feature increases your FOV, creating a more dynamic and intense feel to the movement.
+When enabled, this feature increases your FOV on sprint, creating a more dynamic and intense feel to the movement.

 ### Base FOV
 There are 4 FOV levels (30(0), 60(1), 90(2) and 120(3))